Link Search Menu Expand Document

 $ git clone https://code.cs130.org/tools

-Then, install Docker and start the development environment.
+Then, install Docker (if not already installed) and start the development environment.
 Remember to replace ${USER} with your UCLA username (without @g.ucla.edu):

 $ tools/env/start.sh -u ${USER}